 Our attorneys have served as counsel or in an advisory capacity on disability civil rights issues for disability advocacy organizations throughout the state of Maryland and nationwide.
 We have also worked with state and federal enforcement agencies to effectively implement the civil rights laws for people with disabilities.

-Dan Goldstein was selected as Best Lawyers 2018 “Lawyer of the Year” for Baltimore Civil Rights Law and Andy Levy and Joshua Treem were selected by their peers for inclusion in The Best Lawyers in America 2018 in the field of Civil Rights.
-Dan was honored by the National Federation of the Blind with the Kenneth Jernigan Award, an award given to someone who has made a significant contribution to the blindness community.
-Dan was also chosen to receive the American Bar Association’s 2011 Paul G. Hearne Award for Disability Rights, presented each year to an individual who has made significant contributions to further the rights, dignity, and access to justice for people with disabilities.
+Dan Goldstein, who recently retired from the practice of law, was selected as Best Lawyers 2018 “Lawyer of the Year” for Baltimore Civil Rights Law and Andy Levy and Joshua Treem were selected by their peers for inclusion in The Best Lawyers in America 2018 in the field of Civil Rights.
 Andy Freeman is the General Counsel of the American Civil Liberties Union of Maryland and a member of the ACLU’s Committee on Litigation and Legal Priorities, and Andy Levy served as the Chair of the Maryland Commission on Disabilities from 2010-2015.

 - Successfully negotiated an agreement with the U.S. Department of Education that will make student loan information – websites, forms, and documents related to the department’s Direct Loan program – accessible to blind applicants and borrowers.